-Figure 19.
-Cross-Section of an AC 115kV Underwater Transmission Cable (Minerals Management Service 2009a).
+Figure 8.19.
+Cross-section of an AC 115kV underwater transmission cable (MMS 2009a).

-3. As mentioned above, an electric service platform is a central offshore platform that provides a common electrical interconnection of all of the wind turbines in the array and serves as an offshore substation where the electrical output is combined, brought into phase, and stepped up in voltage for transmission to a land-based substation and ultimately the onshore utility grid (Minerals Management Service 2007a).
+- 3. As mentioned above, an electric service platform is a central offshore platform that provides a common electrical interconnection of all of the wind turbines in the array and serves as an offshore substation where the electrical output is combined, brought into phase, and stepped up in voltage for transmission to a land-based substation and ultimately the onshore utility grid (MMS 2007a).
 The purpose of these offshore substations is to reduce electrical losses that may occur along the transmission cable by increasing the voltage prior to exporting the power to shore.
-Generally a substation does not need to be installed if: (i)the project is small (~100 MW or less), (ii)it is close to shore (~15 km [9.3 miles] or less), or (iii) if the voltage at the grid connection is the same as the voltage being collected from the turbines (e.g. 33 kV).
-Many of the early offshore wind projects met some or all of these criteria, so were built without an offshore substation (European Wind Energy Association 2009).
+Generally a substation does not need to be installed if: (i) the project is small (~100 MW or less), (ii) it is close to shore (~15 km [9.3 miles] or less), or (iii) if the voltage at the grid connection is the same as the voltage being collected from the turbines (e.g. 33 kV).
+Many of the early offshore wind projects met some or all of these criteria, so were built without an offshore substation (European Wind Energy Association 2009a).
 However, most offshore wind farms being built currently are large and/or located far from shore and require one or more offshore substations.
-Offshore substations typically serve to step up the voltage from the voltage collected at the turbines (e.g. 30-36 kV) to a higher voltage (e.g. 100-220 kV), equivalent usually to the voltage of the utility grid connection.
-This step-up reduces the number of underwater cables needed to connect to the shore side utility grid (European Wind Energy Association 2009).

-4. In addition to housing the offshore substation, the electric service platform may also provide a central service facility for the wind facility and may include a helicopter landing pad, control and instrumentation system, crane, man-overboard boat, communication unit, electrical equipment, fire extinguishing equipment, emergency back-up (diesel) generators, staff and service facilities, and temporary living quarters (for emergency periods or inclement weather when crews cannot be removed) (Minerals Management Service 2007a).
-The electric service platform may also provide a central area to store insulating oil used in the turbine generators, potentially storing up to 150,000 L (40,000 gal) of insulating oil and 7,600 L (2,000 gal) of additional fluids such as diesel fuel and lubricating oil to support the operations of a large offshore wind facility (Applied Science Associates 2006).
+Offshore substations typically serve to step up the voltage from the voltage collected at the turbines (e.g. 30-36 kV) to a higher voltage (e.g. 100- 220 kV), equivalent usually to the voltage of the utility grid connection.
+This step up reduces the number of underwater cables needed to connect to the shore side utility grid (European Wind Energy Association 2009a). - 4.
+In addition to housing the offshore substation, the electric service platform may also provide a central service facility for the wind facility and may include a helicopter landing pad, control and instrumentation system, crane, man overboard boat, communication unit, electrical equipment, fire extinguishing equipment, emergency back-up (diesel) generators, staff and service facilities, and temporary living quarters (for emergency periods or inclement weather when crews cannot be removed) (MMS 2007a).
+The electric service platform may also provide a central area to store insulating oil used in the turbine generators, potentially storing up to 150,000 L (40,000 gal) of insulating oil and 7,600 L (2,000 gal) of additional fluids such as diesel fuel and lubricating oil to support the operations of a large offshore wind facility (ASA 2006).

-820.4 Stages of Development
+820.4.
+Stages of Development

-1. There are four stages of development associated with the lifecycle of an offshore wind energy facility: pre-construction, construction, operation and decommissioning (see Table 7).
+There are four stages of development associated with the lifecycle of an offshore wind energy facility: pre-construction, construction, operation and decommissioning (see Table 8.7).
 The duration of each stage will vary between projects though the activities associated with each stage of development are similar across projects.

-Stage of Development Approximate Duration Associated Activities Pre-Construction Years Siting of Proposed Project Wind Resource Assessment Seabed topography and substrate composition Facility Design Size Turbine Technology Foundation and Substructure Transmission Permitting and Review Process Baseline Monitoring Environmental Impact Assessments Lease Agreements Construction Months - Years Installations Foundations and Substructure Turbines Electric Service Platform/ Offshore Substation Cable Laying Onshore Substation/Connection to Utility Grid Operation Expected Life of Facility: Approximately 20- 25 years Maintenance Activities • Equipment Servicing Monitoring Activities • Environmental Monitoring Decommissioning Months Removal of Structures to the Mud Line Repowering the Project with New Turbines
+Stage of Development Approximate Duration Associated Activities

+Siting of Proposed Project

+Pre-Construction Years Wind Resource Assessment

+Seabed topography and substrate composition

+Facility Design

+• Size

+Turbine Technology

+Foundation and Substructure

+Transmission

+Permitting and Review Process

+Baseline Monitoring

+Environmental Impact Assessments

+Lease Agreements

+Installations

+Construction Months Years Foundations and Substructure

+Turbines

+Electric Service Platform/ Offshore Substation

+Cable Laying

+Onshore Substation/Connection to Utility Grid

+Expected Life of Maintenance Activities

+Operation Facility: Equipment Servicing

+Approximately 20-25 Monitoring Activities

+years Environmental Monitoring

+Removal of Structures to the Mud Line

+Decommissioning Months Repowering the Project with New Turbines

-Table 7.
-Stages of Development for an Offshore Wind Energy Facility.
+Table 8.7.
+Stages of development for an offshore wind energy facility.